iamharryliu/ecobee-dashboard/README.md

 # ecobee
-Dashboard to interact with ecobee API.
+Dashboard to interact with Ecobee API.
+You can register your thermostats on the dashboard to control thermostat settings and access/monitor thermostat information such as room temperatures or room occupancy.

 ## What I Learned
 * How to interact with IOT devices through web API
-* Impletment MySQL database to Flask project.
+* How to build RESTful APIs.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.